Tactikal/CSE151A-WI23-Project/README.md

 ## Data Visualization
 We did basic data visualization in order to gain a broad understanding of our data, and see how categorical features are distributed to note any sample size bias that may occur.

+## First Model: Logistic Regression
+Our model is consistent throughout the testing and training predictions, and the log loss values are very close.
+We have high precision and recall for Class 0 (<=50K) but lower precision and significantly lower recall for Class 1 (>50K), likely due to the class imbalance (6000 samples for Class 0 but 2000 for Class 1).
+The model is well fit with good generalization, but definitely could benefit from reducing the amount of samples for class 0.
+We think that it might fit within the ideal range for model complexity, as errors on both test data and train data are low.

+For our next 2 models, we are thinking of using SVM classification to classify who gets what income.
+We plan on using SVM classification specifically because it is very useful in binary classification and, more importantly, there are methods for us to able to penalize misclassification of the minority class.
+Additionally, for our second model, we can use a Keras ANN since those are often used to perform prediction / classification tasks with high effectiveness.

+We can conclude that our first model has a high accuracy rate for predicting if someone makes less than or equal to 50k, but is much weaker for predicting if they make more than 50k.
+This was because there was less data for those making over 50k, which led to worse predictions.
+For future models, we may try making adjustments to the data to reduce the impact of the unbalanced data, or using models that perform relatively well regardless of the number of input entries.
+We could also perform multiple training runs exclusively on the entries that have income over 50k, to make sure that the model gets to work with it more.